What Pen Should I Use When Signing My Ketubah?

 Mazel Tov!
 You’ve taken your Paper Ketubah perfectly out of the box, and you see the beautiful texture and traditional feel of the paper.
 No ordinary pen will do!

-If you want to go all out, and want the luxurious best-of-the-best pen — the best one on the market for use on a ketubah, we’d definitely recommend Sharpie’s Stainless Permanent Marker.
+If you want to go all out, and want the luxurious best-of-the-best pen, but that’s still affordable — the best one on the market for use on a ketubah, we’d definitely recommend Sharpie’s Stainless Permanent Marker.
 This pen is more expensive than our standard recommendations above, but worth every penny.
-You can buy it here on Amazon.com or read about it here on Sharpie’s web site.
+You can buy it here on Amazon.com.

 Like most things in life, nothing is perfect and the drawback to this particular pen is that the ink is very wet, so the drying time is going to be a little longer, and you will have to be extra careful when signing.

-For Canvas and Wood Ketubot we recommend the Sharpie Oil Based Paint pen — fine point.
+For Canvas, Wood, and Metal Ketubot we recommend the Sharpie Oil Based Paint pen — fine point.
 Oil paint has been around for centuries, and the reason why it is so popular, is because it lasts forever -almost-.
 These pens are super fast drying, they come in a ton of colors, and grabs onto the Canvas and never lets go.

 You can also use any oil-based pen, that is fine point, and you’ll be fine.
 If you want to go for a medium point pen, that is also do-able although not our artist’s preferred recommendation.